AdaCore/learn/intro_to_ada.rst

 What we can see here is that Ada features an ``elsif`` keyword.
 For those interested, this is a way of avoiding the classical `dangling else <https://en.wikipedia.org/wiki/Dangling_else>`__ problem.

-.. gusthoff: I guess I would rather show an example here or in a separate page (but within our learning website) instead of pointing to Wikipedia.

 Imperative language - Case statement
 ------------------------------------